PrashanthaTP/wt-util/README.md

 optional arguments:
-  -h, --help            show this help message and exit -s SETTINGS, --settings SETTINGS
+  -h, --help            show this help message and exit -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        Updated settings will be written to this file.If not given original settings file will be overwritten (default: )

+mandatory arguments:
+  -s SETTINGS, --settings SETTINGS
                         full path to windows terminal settings.json (default:
                         None)